mmaleck/chondrocyte/docs/CONTRIBUTING.md

 - Did you have an issue, like a merge conflict?
 Check out our [git tutorial](https://lab.github.com/githubtraining/managing-merge-conflicts) on how to resolve merge conflicts and other issues.

 ### Your PR is merged!
 Congratulations!
-The whole GitHub community thanks you. :sparkles:
+The whole community thanks you. :sparkles:

 Once your PR is merged, you will be proudly listed as a contributor in the [contributor chart](https://github.com/mmaleck/chondrocyte/graphs/contributors).